HeapsIO/heaps-doc/HashLink.md

 -lib hlsdl
 ```

-## For HashLink/JIT:
+## Compile for HashLink/JIT:

-To compile for HashLink use the following example.
+To compile for hl/jit, use the following example.

 ```hxml
 # class paths